-Other income (expense), net for the year ended December 31, 2013 was income of approximately \$194,000 compared to expense of approximately \$84,000 for the year ended December 31, 2012, a \$278,000 increase in income.
+Other income (expense), net for the year ended December 31, 2013 was income of approximately \$0.2 million compared to expense of approximately \$0.1 million for the year ended December 31, 2012, a \$0.3 million increase in other income (expense), net.
 This increase was primarily related to gains on the sale of assets and an increase in interest income earned on our cash and cash equivalents.